 A student may register for no more than eighteen credits in any one semester.
 Sixteen credits per semester for eight semesters (a total of 128) are required for the baccalaureate degree and constitute the normal student course load.
 A per credit Overload Fee will be applied to all credits over eighteen credits per semester.
 Approval is required for students wishing to take more than eighteen credits in a given semester.

 Leave of Absence

 A student may apply to the Dean of the College, the Dean of Students, or to the Registrar for a leave of absence from the College.
-Students receiving financial assistance must have an exit interview with the director of financial aid before making application for a leave and limit the time of leave to a single semester.
+Students receiving financial assistance must have an exit interview with the director of financial aid before making an application for leave and limit the time of leave to a single semester.
 A leave of absence for students not receiving financial assistance is granted for a specific period of time, usually not more than two semesters.
-Applicants for a leave must have no outstanding debts at the College.
+Applicants for leave must have no outstanding debts at the College.
 A student on leave may apply for an extension.
-To insure transferability of credits taken at other institutions during a leave of absence, students must obtain prior written approval of the courses from the Dean of the College or the Registrar.
+To ensure the transferability of credits taken at other institutions during a leave of absence, students must obtain prior written approval of the courses from the Dean of the College or the Registrar.
 Courses undertaken without such approval are not transferable to Saint Anselm College.
 Provided that notification of the intention to resume studies at Saint Anselm has been received by the Dean of the College at least one month in advance of the semester of return, a student on leave may return to the College at the end of the leave without applying for readmission.

 Withdrawal from the College